GastonZalba/ol-wfst/README.md

 # OpenLayers WFST

 Tiny WFST-T client to insert (drawing/uploading), modify and delete features on GeoServers using OpenLayers.
-Layers with these types of geometry are supported: "GeometryCollection" (in this case, you can choose the geometry type of each element to draw), "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon" and "MultiPolygon".
+Layers with these types of geometry are supported: _GeometryCollection_ (in this case, you can choose the geometry type of each element to draw), _Point_, _MultiPoint_, _LineString_, _MultiLineString_, _Polygon_ and _MultiPolygon_.

 Tested with OpenLayers version 5 and 6.